Digital newspaper technology: Tablet PCs

 A tablet PC is a laptop without a keyboard.
 The orientation of the screen is both horizontal and vertical.
 For reading purposes, the use of a tablet PC in a vertical position is preferable.

 At the CES in Las Vegas in January 2009 Asus presented two netbooks with turnable screens.
 These products combine the advantages of a compact size with the advantage of a tablet PC and would be very suitable as mobile reader.

-Criticism

-Most modern computer screens are LCDs.
-To provide an image on a screen, LCD technology emits light from the screen towards the reader.
-This makes reading this screen harder than reading a printed sheet of paper where a reader will see the image because it reflects light.
-For this reason some people argue that a computer screen is not suitable to read long articles.

 Mobile phones

 Newspapers can be read on mobile phones either as a webpage, made suitable for the limited size of the screen of a mobile phone, in a web browser, or with the use of a specially designed application.

 The possibilities to run an applications on a mobile phone depend on the operating system of the phone.
 Most phones run on Symbian.
 Other operating systems are Windows Mobile, iPhone, Android, RIM and Palm OS.
 Some of these platforms are open to external developers, others are semi-open or closed.

 PressDisplay.com created an application to read newspapers on the iPhone.
 The New York Times has also a special application fit for the iPhone and iPod Touch.

 The main disadvantage of the mobile phone is it limited screen size which makes reading longer texts more difficult.
 The development of beamers, specially designed to work with mobile phones, could provide a solution for this problem.